macRos-Alzoubi/quotes/README.md

 # quotes

-Using third party GSON Library to parse json file and create collection of book quotes and print randomly single quote .
+Make HTTP request to an endpoint that generates random book quotes and store it in a json file and then print it to the console.

+if the internet connection went down the application read book quotes from local json file and store it in a list and print a random quote from the list.